CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-In input, a measurement file in the form of a <code>txt_loop</code> file is opened (generated after the first processing step).
+In input, a measurement file in the form of a <code>txt_loop</code> file (generated after the first processing step) is opened employing the <code>extract_loop</code> function from the <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop/file">utils/nanoloop/file</a></code>.
 Additionally, the corresponding CSV measurement record is accessed to extract the parameters of the polarization voltage signal.
 An ex-situ calibration of the phase is performed, using the comprehensive set of user-defined phase processing parameters.
 Furthermore, the user has the option to exclude the first hysteresis curve from the generated figures if it differs from the others due to the pristine state of the film.
 Subsequently, the objects <code>MultiLoop</code> and <code>MeanLoop</code> associated with the file are constructed, and the corresponding figures are generated and displayed.
 </p>

+For more precisions on Post-measurement phase calibration, MultiLoop and MeanLoop objects, please refer to Section <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#v---nanoloop">V) Nanoloop</a></code> of the documentation.

 #### VIII.1.c) Global map reader